naibari/IOT-Info/Final Project.md

-# Collecting Stock Current Value and Upload it to Thingspeak
+# Collecting Stock Current Values and Upload it to Thingspeak